 Here are 10 songs that demonstrate how important Nick Menza's drumming was to Megadeth.

-How Pantera Got More Caustic With ‘The Great Southern Trendkill’
+When Pantera Got Even More Caustic With ‘The Great Southern Trendkill’

 Pantera Albums Ranked